UNCLASSIFIED (U)

 (a) (U) Once selected, DV entries are processed at KCC.
 The Department will maintain a computer-generated master list of selected entrants.
 The list is not publicly released.

 (b) (U) KCC will schedule interviews once (1) the selectee has submitted a complete DS-260; (2) the designated post has made an appointment available; (3) KCC has completed its processing of the selectee’s case; and (4) the Visa Office has allocated a visa number to the selectee and, if any, the selectee’s derivatives, and the selectee’s case is the next case in the selection order.
-On a monthly basis, posts provide KCC the number of available appointments.
+On a monthly basis, IV sections provide KCC the number of available appointments.
 In addition, if a selectee is already in the United States, the selectee may instead apply for an adjustment of status with USCIS in the United States.

 (2) (U) DV Selection and Ranking: